ENGN2912B-2018/MTS-A/README.md

 Note that the relationship between these classes and our external dependencies are not fully described in the above diagram.

 ## Results & Analysis
-Following figure shows the performance of our compression algorithm in terms of error analysis and compression analysis.
+Following figure shows the performance of our compression algorithm in terms of error analysis, compression analysis and latency analysis.
 Image used for these analysis was `dog.binary.pgm` in the `image` folder.

 ![Statistical Results](https://drive.google.com/uc?export=view&id=1K7uSsTgzb6Z3fiSpthnTFwYoeK00K_1k)